Murphy's pinch-hit HR lifts Rockies over Giants 6-4 - WHIZ News

 TRAINER’S ROOM

-Giants: Manager Gabe Kapler said RHP Trevor Cahill (right index finger) will throw three innings in Sacramento on Friday.
+Giants: Kapler said RHP Trevor Cahill (right index finger) will throw three innings in Sacramento on Friday.
 Cahill has not pitched for San Francisco this year.

 ROSTER MOVES